 AAM: You haven't done that yet.
-There were acouple of books that Ienjoyed when I was in high school r earlier, and - at I happened to pick up in the library.
-I don't know if - I think they were by a man named Gerber, and one was little stories about Grance, one was little stories about Germany.
+There were acouple of books that Ienjoyed when I was in high school r earlier, and -- at I happened to pick up in the library.
+I don't know if -- I think they were by a man named Gerber, and one was little stories about Grance, one was little stories about Germany.
 Something like that.
 I don't know whether you could even get them now.
 I remember they took up the various individuals who had been important in the history of and I enjoyed the story of these men so much.
 It gave a little idea of the situation of their time.

-But when it comes to explaining as you said the philosophy-of the French having the rivers that carried them inland and the Eng. having the border that stopped them, I think it's just as important to remember the English had mostly people who came over here for a place where they could worship the Lord and their objective was to establish homes-- was not to explore the wilderness or explore great territory or become wealthy like the Spanish in S. America.
+But when it comes to explaining as you said the philosophy

+-- of the French having the rivers that carried them inland and the Eng. having the border that stopped them, I think it's just as important to remember the English had mostly people who came over here for a place where they could worship the Lord and their objective was to establish homes-- and not to explore the wilderness or explore great territory or become wealthy like the Spanish in S. America.
 The French who came over were largely trappers and hunters and men who were getting what would make a good sum for them in England.
-Of course the English eventually learned to grantweeks to do things to get money from England.
-The Frnech were interested purely in commercial objectives.
+Of course the English eventually learned to getxmanex to do things to get money from England.
+The Frnech were interested purely in commerical objectives.
 That made a big difference in their spreading out.
+I think the English being interested in establishing homes and more